Generating diffusions with fractional Brownian motion: Convergence of smooth approximations

 For $H = \f12$, one similarly has $\int_a^b \eta''(t)\,\phi(t)\,dt = \phi_0$ and $\int_0^b \eta''(t)\,\phi(t)\,dt = \f12 \phi_0$, while for $H \in (\f12,1)$, $\eta''$ is given by the locally integrable function $t \mapsto -2\alpha_H |t|^{2H-2}$.

 \end{lemma}

 We now show that for any fixed $\eps > 0$, the processes $Z^\eps$ satisfy a suitable form of Hölder regularity.
-To keep notations shorter, we define the collection of processes $Z^f_{s,t} = \int_s^t f(r)\,dB(r)$ indexed by $\R^m$-valued functions $f$ that belong to the reproducing kernel space of the fractional Brownian motion $B$.
+To keep notations shorter, we define the collection of processes \begin{equ}[e:defZf] Z^f_{s,t} \eqdef \int_s^t f(r)\,dB_i(r)=\sum_{i=1}^m\int_s^t\< f(r), e^i\>_{\R^m} dB_r^i\;, \end{equ} indexed by $\R^m$-valued functions $f$ that belong to the reproducing kernel space of the fractional Brownian motion $B$.
+Here $\{e^i\}$ is an o.n.b. of $\R^m$ and $B_r=(B_r^1, \dots, B_r^m)$.
 We start our analysis with some preliminary result for the irregular case $H < \f12$.